IntelLabs/Open-Omics-Acceleration-Framework/applications/AutoDock-Vina/README.md

 Make sure Docker is installed and properly set up on your system.

 ### 3. Setup Input and Output Directories
-Create directories for input and output on your local machine which will be mounted to the Docker container during execution.
+Create directories for input and output on your local machine that will be mounted to the Docker container during execution:
 ```bash
 mkdir -p <input_dir>
 mkdir -p <output_dir>
 ```
-Add your receptor (`.pdbqt`), ligand (`.pdbqt`), and dependent grid maps to the input directory of a protein.
+Add your receptor (`.pdbqt`), ligand (`.pdbqt`) and grid map files to the input directory of your protein.

 We have provided a sample protein `5wlo` with all the necessary files (receptor, ligand, grid maps).
 Create an output directory for storing results specific to `5wlo`:
 ```bash
 mkdir 5wlo_output
 ```